-The monitoring officer is the Director of Business; the duty of this officer is to ensure that the treasury management activities of the Council are lawful.
+It is the duty of the monitoring officer to ensure that the treasury management activities of the Council are lawful.

 1.6.5.
 Chief Financial Officer

 The Chief Financial Officer is the Head of Finance.
 The duty of this officer is to ensure that the financial affairs of the Council are conducted in a prudent manner and to make a report to the Council if he has concerns as to the financial prudence of its actions or its expected financial position.